syntithenai/react-express-oauth-login-system/README.md

 It integrates a complete oauth2 server implementation and uses that for local authentication and token generation so passwords are never given to the web clients.

 The delegated authentication provided by the oauth2 server is useful to allow third party web sites granular access to your application data.
-For example, a public facing oauth server is required when developing apps for Google Home or Amazon Alexa that require user identification.
+For example, a public facing oauth server is required when developing apps for Google Home or Amazon Alexa that require user identification and account linking.

 It also integrates passport.js to enable login using Google, Twitter, Facebook and Github.
 Passport includes solutions for many more authentication providers.